jpion8117/LCHS_session_exercises/README.md

 # LCHS_session_exercises
-This starter code corresponds to the **Exercises: Flask Sessions** page of the [LCHS textbook](https://education.launchcode.org/lchs/index.html).
+This starter code corresponds to the instructions found in the **Exercises: Flask Sessions** page of the [LCHS textbook](https://education.launchcode.org/lchs/index.html).

 ## Flask Setup
 After cloning this repo, users will need to create a virtual environment, activate it, and then install Flask.
 Use a command line interface to navigate into the project folder,